 After washing the hair with water and lathering in the conditioner, I washed out the doll’s hair again and then tried running the brush through.

 So Dottie then took charge of the rest of her dolls.
 She patiently worked through the 6 step process, easily, without a hitch.

 I should have grabbed the camera for better pictures but the phone was closest, so please forgive the lack of crisp clarity!

-Step 1: Pick the doll with matted hair.
-Look at the tousled mess on her head for the last time and get to work.
+Step 1: Pick the doll with matted, untangled hair.
+Look at the tousled mess on her head for the last time, take a deep breath and get to work.

 Step 2: Wet the doll’s hair with a little water.
 Don’t run it under the tap and cause the hair to drip with the excess.
 Just wet it enough to work with the hair.

 Step 3: Take about a quarter’s size dollop of conditioner in your palm.
 (Use what you have available or any inexpensive conditioner)

 Step 4: Work the conditioner into the hair, yes lovingly.
 (The latter instruction emphasized but a certain little girl!)